 It's no surprise that the pizza cooked on the top shelf browned better on top, but again, what's interesting to me is that pizza cooked in the middle and on the bottom browned nearly as well—this time it's the top rack pizza that's the outlier.
 Why is this?

-On Convection and Radiation
+On Heat and Temperature

 Before we get to the pretty little diagrams, let's talk briefly about heat, what it really means, and how it gets transferred from one place to another.